symbolicdata/symbolicdata.github.io/CASN.markdown

 -   operate another *Virtuoso based RDF data store* and a *[second OntoWiki](http://symbolicdata.org/casn) instance* to display the public part of our CASN data
 -   and a *[second SPARQL Endpoint](http://symbolicdata.org:8891/sparql)* to explore that data.

+#### Current State

 For the moment the CASN data base contains different RDF graphs within the namespace <symbolicdata.org/casn/>, in particular

 -   the RDF Graph <http://symbolicdata.org/casn/UpcomingConferences/> with informations about upcoming conferences - <symbolicdata.org/casn/Conference/> namespace for instances of RDF type **sd:UpcomingConference**
-    -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/tagungsankuendigungen/) in the Wordpress based site of the CA Fachgruppe.
+    -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/tagungsankuendigungen/) in the Wordpress based site of the German CA Fachgruppe.
     -   Past conferences are moved in a slightly edited form to the RDF Graph <http://symbolicdata.org/casn/PastConferences/> for reference.
 -   the RDF Graph <http://symbolicdata.org/casn/WorkingGroups/> with information about German CA working groups and related people
     -   Namespaces <symbolicdata.org/casn/Group/> (for groups - instances of RDF types **sd:WorkingGroup** and **foaf:Group**) and <symbolicdata.org/casn/Organization> (for affiliations - instances of RDF type **org:FormalOrganization**)
     -   Groups are related to affiliations by **org:subOrganizationOf**.
     -   People are referenced as <symbolicdata.org/Data/Person/> to the main SD People RDF graph by **org:hasMember**.
-    -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/arbeitsgruppen/) in the Wordpress based site of the CA Fachgruppe.
+    -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/arbeitsgruppen/) in the Wordpress based site of the German CA Fachgruppe.
 -   the RDF Graph <http://symbolicdata.org/casn/SPP-Projekte/> with information about CA projects within the SPP 1489
-    -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/projekte/) in the Wordpress based site of the CA Fachgruppe.
+    -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/projekte/) in the Wordpress based site of the German CA Fachgruppe.
 -   the RDF Graph <http://symbolicdata.org/casn/CAR-Beitraege/> with information about articles in the CA-Rundbrief
     -   Entries of type sd:Reference are composed based on the [dcterms ontology](http://dublincore.org/documents/dcmi-terms/) and have URIs within the <symbolicdata.org/casn/CAR/> namespace.
-    -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/rundbrief-beitraege/) in the Wordpress based site of the CA Fachgruppe.
+    -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/rundbrief-beitraege/) in the Wordpress based site of the German CA Fachgruppe.
 -   the RDF Graph <http://symbolicdata.org/casn/News/> with (few so far) Semantic Annotations to news from different online resources in the **sioc:BlogPost** format

 and plan to collect

 -   Information about new publications (using the Dublin Core Ontology and references to commonly used foreign bibliographical stores)

-### CASN and CA People
+#### CASN and CA People

 The main challenge to get a Social Network running is to "turn passive users into active ones".
 For the moment a very small number of active people maintains the information available within the CASN.
 We maintain personal information about SD People, in prticular *passive users*, in the RDF Graph <http://symbolicdata.org/data/People/> as **foaf:Person** instances with URI structure <symbolicdata.org/data/Person/LastName_Initials> and predicates